rajeshrinet/pystokes/README.md

 * [Hydrodynamic and phoretic interactions of active particles in Python](https://arxiv.org/abs/1910.00909), Rajesh Singh and R. Adhikari, arXiv:1910.00909, 2019. *(Please cite this paper if you use PyStokes in your research)*.

-* [Competing phoretic and hydrodynamic interactions in autophoretic colloidal suspensions](https://aip.scitation.org/doi/full/10.1063/1.5090179), Rajesh Singh, R. Adhikari, and M. E. Cates, **J. Chem.
-Phys.** 151, 044901 (2019)
+* [Competing phoretic and hydrodynamic interactions in autophoretic colloidal suspensions](https://aip.scitation.org/doi/full/10.1063/1.5090179), Rajesh Singh, R. Adhikari, and M. E. Cates, **The Journal of Chemical Physics** 151, 044901 (2019)

 * [Generalized Stokes laws for active colloids and their applications](https://iopscience.iop.org/article/10.1088/2399-6528/aaab0d), Rajesh Singh and R. Adhikari, **Journal of Physics Communications**, 2, 025025 (2018)

-* [Flow-induced phase separation of active particles is controlled by boundary conditions](https://www.pnas.org/content/115/21/5403), Shashi Thutupalli, Delphine Geyer, Rajesh Singh, R. Adhikari, and Howard A. Stone, **PNAS**, 115, 5403 (2018)
+* [Flow-induced phase separation of active particles is controlled by boundary conditions](https://www.pnas.org/content/115/21/5403), Shashi Thutupalli, Delphine Geyer, Rajesh Singh, R. Adhikari, and Howard A. Stone, **Proceedings of the National Academy of Sciences**, 115, 5403 (2018)

 * [Universal hydrodynamic mechanisms for crystallization in active colloidal suspensions](https://doi.org/10.1103/PhysRevLett.117.228002), Rajesh Singh and R. Adhikari,  **Physical Review Letters**, 117, 228002 (2016)